Tuesday, August 13, 2024

 The contemporary church suffers from a famine for hearing the words of God, but it is a self-inflicted wound.

-Many credible men of God have warned that the Church will experience a “famine for the word of God.”
-I initially took this as a prediction that the Bible itself would be suppressed even in Western-style democracies as governmental authorities persecuted the Church.
-The actual “famine” is something rather different.
+Many credible men of God have warned over the years that the Church will experience a “famine for the word of God.”
+I initially took this to be a prediction that the Bible would be suppressed even in Western-style democracies as governmental authorities persecuted the Church.
+The actual famine we see today is something rather different.

-These men of God often cited a passage in the Book of Amos to validate their prediction: “The days are coming when I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of Yahweh” - (Amos 8:11).
+These men often cited a passage from the Book of Amos to validate their prediction: “The days are coming when I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of Yahweh” - (Amos 8:11).

 Study the Word - Photo by Amy Tran on Unsplash